 This course covers the traditional topics from abstract algebra, including groups, rings, integral domains, fields, and homomorphic and isomorphic relationships, as well as standard topics from geometry, including axiomatic systems in both Euclidean and Non-Euclidean geometrics and transformational geometry with vectors and matrices.
 The focus for the class is the contemporary applications of the concepts presented, together with the weaving together of geometric and algebraic themes.
 Linear algebra is the integrating theme.

 This course covers the calculus of functions of a single complex variable.
 We will follow the traditional development of calculus of a single real variable, but we will discover the beauty that naturally arises when allowing the domains and ranges of functions to be subsets of the complex numbers.
 The topics covered are: complex numbers, limits, differentiation, Cauchy-Riemann equations, harmonic functions, elementary functions, conformal mapping, contour integrals, Cauchy integral representation, power series, and residues.
 Attention will be given to theoretical, computational, geometric, and applied problems.
-As such, students will be expected to prove theorems and to use a variety of tools (including MATLAB) to solve problems.
-Student will have the opportunity to explore topics beyond the textbook on at least one research project.
+As such, students will be expected to prove theorems and to use a variety of tools to solve problems.

 This course is a project-based exploration of topics in optimization and simulation.
-Topics include linear, integer, and nonlinear programming, stochastic processes, and the Analytic Hierarchy Process.
-We explore the modeling, algorithmic and heuristic solution approaches to, and sensitivity analysis of problems such as scheduling problems, the Knapsack problem, Traveling Salesman problem, and ranking problems.
+Topics vary by instructor but typically include linear, integer, binary, and nonlinear programming, stochastic processes, some network optimization, and the Analytic Hierarchy Process.
+We explore the modeling, algorithmic and heuristic solution approaches to, and sensitivity analysis of problems such as the simplex method, scheduling problems, resource allocation problems, the Knapsack problem, Traveling Salesman problem, and ranking problems.
 Computers and technology will again play an important role as we investigate both the implementation and the theoretical basis of solution techniques.
 This course will bring together topics from single and multivariable calculus, linear algebra, and probability.

-Internship Programs Recognizing that learning can take place outside the classroom, Carroll College allows its students to participate in a work program that relates to their area of studies.
-This employment must relate directly to classroom work in order to qualify for an internship.
-Close cooperation between Carroll and the participating companies insures a work experience that contributes significantly to the student?s overall growth and professional development.
-Juniors and seniors in any major area may participate with the approval of the department chairperson, academic advisor, and the internship coordinator.
+Internship Experiences recognize that learning can take place outside the classroom.
+Carroll College allows its students to participate in opportunities that relate to their area of study.
+This opportunity must relate directly a student's program of study in order to qualify for an internship.
+Close cooperation among Carroll and the participating organizations ensures an experience that contributes significantly to the student's overall growth and professional development.
+Juniors and seniors in any major area may participate with the approval of faculty internship advisor and/or department chair, Career Services, and a site supervisor.
 Students will receive academic credit and may or may not receive monetary compensation for an internship.
-A student may earn a maximum of 6 semester hours in the internship program.
-Enrollment in the course must be during the same semester in which the majority of the work experience takes place.
-Interested students should contact their academic advisor and the internship coordinator at the Career Services Office.
+A student may apply a maximum of 12 semester hours to degree requirements; academic departments will determine the number of credits that may count toward the major (most majors accept 6 hours total).
+Enrollment in the course must be during the same semester in which the experience takes place.
+Interested students should contact their academic advisor and Career Services prior to the start of an experience.

 Independent study is open to junior and senior students only.
 At the time of application, a student must have earned a 3.0 cumulative grade point average.
 A student may register for no more than three (3) semester hours of independent study in any one term.
 In all cases, registration for independent study must be approved by the appropriate department chairperson and the Vice President for Academic Affairs.